maestro-project/gamma/gamma_timeloop_src/README.md

 ```

 #### Parameter ####
+* fitness1: The first-ordered fitness objective
-* fitness: The fitness objective
+* fitness2: The second-ordered fitness objective
 * model: The model to run (available model in data/model)
 * layer_idx: The selected layer to run in the selected model.
 If want to optimize all layers, set layer_idx=-1.
 * num_pes: Number of PEs